 As per Section 4.46 b) site plan control is to apply to MMPF.
-As noted above the applicant is not proceeding at the present time with a MMPF but rather planning for the future.
-Once plans are in place and the licensing process started the applicant should initiate the site plan amendment process.
-At that time issues such as fencing, lighting, buffering and landscaping will be incorporated as part of the amending agreement.
+The subject lands do currently have an approved site plan and associated site plan agreement in place starting in 2006 with subsequent amendments in 2009 and 2010.
+As noted above the applicant does have a prospective purchaser for the property and will be proceeding with licensing, if approved.
+Once the formal licensing process is started the applicant should initiate the site plan amendment process.
+At that time issues such as fencing, lighting, buffering, landscaping and location of ventilation equipment will be incorporated as part of the amending agreement along with consultation with surrounding land owners.